luckyshot/freelance-timetracker/README.md

 ### How it works

-- Twitter Bootstrap gives it styling
+- Tailwindcss gives it styling
 - jQuery/AJAX sends the information to the back-end (every 10 seconds by default)
 - PHP stores everything in a JSON file